 Note: Staff, whose work is likely to involve contact with human tissues or fluids, or infectious material, shall use gloves and other appropriate personal protective devices.
 Gloves must fit properly; cleaning or disinfecting of disposable gloves for reuse is prohibited.
 Gloves, aprons, or laboratory coats and protective eyewear must be provided and are required for those activities likely to splash the skin.
-Powdered latex gloves are discouraged, and non-latex gloves are preferred (in accordance with occupational safety requirements from the Ministry of Manpower).
+Non-latex gloves should be provided to all staff (in accordance with occupational safety requirements from the Ministry of Manpower).